aaronicsubstances/scalable-ipc/README.md

 ## Features

-  * Based on TCP/TLS and UDP.
+  * Based on UDP for IPC on single host machine, and TCP/TLS for use on the Internet.
   * Enables multiplexing by using application layer session ids.
-  * Eliminates unbounded build up of TIME_WAIT states in underlying TCP of HTTP, especially when HTTP connections are not being reused, which is the usual case.
+  * Eliminates unbounded build up of TCP TIME_WAIT states in HTTP, especially when HTTP connections are not being reused, which is the usual case.
-  * Makes streaming and duplex communication easier by working with messages (like UDP datagrams) and presenting option to disable idle timeout per session.
+  * Makes streaming and duplex communication easier at application layer, by providing for idle timeout to be disabled without need for keep-alive packets, and also by leveraging UDP preservation of message boundaries.
-  * Optimized for communications within single machine host by using UDP.
-E.g. eliminates need for TLS, head-of-line blocking and TIME_WAIT state in TCP.
-Also can enable faster start up with larger MTU and window size, and quicker session shutdown with lower values for ack timeout and max retry count.
+  * Optimized for communications within single host machine.
+  * Extensible for use on the Internet as a TCP alternative by using UDP and allowing for introduction of congestion control, transport security (DTLS), forward error correction, and whatever is possible with custom PDU types and options.
+Also exposes configuration parameters such as maximum window size, idle/ack timeout, and maximum retry attempts on a per application basis to cater for different communication needs.
+In TCP such parameters can only be configured globally for all operating system connections.

 ## Roadmap